shimronsingh/shimronsingh/README.md

 - 👋 Hi, I’m @shimronsingh
-- 👀 I’m interested in social media marketing and writing.
+- 👀 I’m interested in social media marketing and writing, new technologu, learning new skills and collaborating on projects.
 - 🌱 I’m currently learning Figma and photoshop.
 - 💞️ I’m looking to collaborate on social media content, writing and building a strong online community and presence.
 - 📫 How to reach me: @sora_digital on Instagram or email: shimron.singh@outlook.com